hewiefreeman/GopherGameServer/README.md

 (*) A MySQL database is required for the authentication/friending feature, but is an optional (like most) feature that can be enabled or disabled to use your own implementations.

-**Note**: Gopher Game Server will be open for contributions as soon as version 1.0 is finished.

 # Client APIs

  - JavaScript: [Gopher Client JS](https://github.com/hewiefreeman/GopherClientJS)